-- Enable effective health human resources management through an integrated Health Human Resource Framework. - Implement an Academic Health Sciences Network and Centre. - Continue to modernize the health system through the use of information management and technology, including electronic medical records, clinical decision support tools, ePrescribing, telehealth and home health monitoring. - Ensure an integrated and cost effective approach to information management and technology across the health system. - Review funding models, strengthen cost management systems and build reporting capacity to ensure effective management of funds to achieve patient and service outcomes. - Expand consolidation of corporate, purchasing and administrative functions to achieve savings and quality improvements across the province.
+- Enable continued effective health human resources management through an integrated Health Human Resource Framework. - Support health research and innovation, including the Strategy for Patient-Oriented Research Support Unit, the BC Tech Strategy, and implementation of an Academic Health Sciences Network in order to foster improved patient outcomes and health system performance. - Continue to modernize the health system through the use of information management and technology, such as electronic medical records, clinical decision support tools, ePrescribing, telehealth, and home health monitoring. - Ensure an ongoing integrated and cost-effective approach to information management and technology across the health system. - Review funding models, strengthen cost-management systems, and build reporting capacity to further ensure effective management of funds to achieve patient and service outcomes. - Expand consolidation of corporate, purchasing and administrative functions to continue to achieve savings and quality improvements across the province.

-Objective 3.4: Governance and accountability that aligns with the Taxpayer Accountability Principles.
+Objective 3.4: Governance and accountability that aligns with the Taxpayer Accountability Principles